HOMEBLOGINQUIRYSEARCH

 Race – white women are more likely to develop breast cancer than black women, but black women are more likely to die from the disease

-Radiation exposure – women who have been exposed to radiation (e.g. through medical treatments or x-rays) are at increased risk
+Radiation exposure – women exposed to radiation (e.g., through medical treatments or X-rays) are at increased risk

 Obesity – obese women are at increased risk of breast cancer